Twisted Razzle & Dazzle

 • Among ranged Twisteds, Twisted Razzle & Dazzle, Twisted Rodger, Twisted Sprout, and Twisted Blot are the only ones whose attacks cannot be blocked by Cardboard Armor.

 • Their ribbons can clip through walls, spawn on top of Machines, vans, and other obstacles, and may even extend into the Elevator area before it opens.
-However, ribbons inside the Elevator cannot harm players.
+However, ribbons inside the Elevator cannot harm players, similar to how Twisted Sprout's tendrils behave.

 • Any wall or object positioned between them and a Toon will block their attack, as they still require line of sight to strike.
 However, to earn Research credit from encountering them, you only need to activate them while in their line of sight — you do not need to actually take damage.
 Running into the circle and quickly ducking behind cover or sprinting back out is sufficient.